AbhishekPethani/CSCI_5709_CourseHub/README.md

 Step-2: Once the installer finishes downloading, launch it and install it.
 Step-3: To verify installation, Open a command prompt and enter the command node -v and you should get node version.
 Step-4: Download this project. open command prompt and navigate to this project directory.
 Step-5: Run the the following commands.
-The npm build command will download all the dependencies and npm start will create and start deployment server on port 3000.
+The npm install command will download all the dependencies and npm start will create and start deployment server on port 3000 and our application is now accessible on browser.
-    npm build
+    npm install
     npm start
 step-6: Open any browser and type localhost:3000
 ```